MicrosoftDocs/security/zero-trust/integrate/sentinel-workbook.md

 ### Zero Trust workbook template legend

 Use the following legend to navigate through the Zero Trust workbook template.
+Panes are no longer colored after you've saved the workbook in your workspace.

+In the workbook template:
 - **Green panes** provide definitions, guides, and references.
 For example:

     :::image type="content" source="../media/integrate/sentinel-workbook/example-guides.png" alt-text="Screenshot of a sample green pane showing guide information.":::